-Manufactured housing - formerly called "mobile homes" or "trailers" - is a significant facet of affordable homeownership.
+Manufactured housing - formerly called "mobile homes" or "trailers" - is a significant facet of affordable homeownership in rural Virginia.
 Though manufactured housing faces a number of challenges, it is one of the largest sources of unsubsidized affordable homeownership.
 In Virginia, manufactured housing is most common in the Southside and Mountain regions, often as a standalone unit on a parcel of land either owned or leased by the homeowner.
 The unique nature of manufactured housing leads to challenges of roadblocks to titles, financing, and repair for tenants.

-Unfortunately, many of these older units are substandard in quality and, in the case of leased units or land, have uncooperative landlords.
-Such behavior can range from refusal to maintain the infrastructure or unit to pressuring vulnerable people - including immigrant families who may have limited English ability - into signing lease-to-own agreements that are constructed to benefit the landlord.
+Unfortunately, many of these older units (especially those constructed before 1976 when federal standards were adopted) are substandard in quality and, in the case of leased units or land, have uncooperative landlords.
+Such behavior can range from refusal to maintain the infrastructure or unit to pressuring vulnerable people - including immigrant families who may have language barriers - into signing lease-to-own agreements that are constructed to benefit the landlord.
 Though there are some home repair programs that can be applied to manufactured housing, such as the RD 504 loans and grants, there are stipulations that limit who can receive assistance.
 Often the unit must be built on a permanent foundation or exist on land owned by the homeowner (not leased) to qualify.
-These deteriorating units need to be rehabilitated or replaced completely by newer, better quality units.
+These older deteriorating units need to be replaced completely by newer, high-quality units.
 The removal fees for the existing unit are often very expensive and can lead to unit abandonment on the property, which has implications for environmental impacts as well as the aesthetic quality of the area.

-Insurance and interest rates can be significantly higher for manufactured housing than for stick-built housing, even though the loan term tends to be much shorter.
+Insurance and interest rates can be significantly higher for manufactured housing than for traditional, "stick-built" housing, even though the loan term tends to be much shorter.
 This is especially true for financing that is a "chattel" loan instead of a traditional mortgage.
-Chattel loans are made when the home is classified as "personal property" (like a vehicle) and not "real estate."
+Chattel loans are made when the home is classified as "personal property" (like a vehicle) and not "real estate".
 This is also one contributing factor to the way manufactured housing is appraised - as a depreciating asset instead of a traditional home that is expected to appreciate in value.